Pteridomania: Effects on native populations

 The zeal of Victorian collectors led to significant reductions in the wild populations of a number of the rarer species.
-Oblong Woodsia came under severe threat in Scotland, especially in the Moffat Hills.
+Oblong woodsia came under severe threat in Scotland, especially in the Moffat Hills.
 This area once had the most extensive UK populations of the species but there now remain only a few small colonies whose future remains under threat.
-The related Alpine Woodsia suffered a similar fate, although the risks were not all to the plants.
+The related Alpine woodsia suffered a similar fate, although the risks were not all to the plants.
 John Sadler, later a curator of the Royal Botanic Garden Edinburgh, nearly lost his life obtaining a fern tuft on a cliff near Moffat, and a botanical guide called William Williams died collecting Alpine Woodsia in Wales in 1861.
 His body was found at the foot of the cliff where Edward Lhwyd had first collected the species nearly two centuries earlier.
 In her botanical guidebook and memoir Hardy Ferns (1865), the writer Nona Bellairs called for laws to protect ferns from over-collection: "We must have 'Fern laws', and preserve them like game".

-The Killarney Fern, considered to be one of Europe's most threatened plants and once found on Arran, was thought to be extinct in Scotland due to the activities of 19th century collectors, but the species has since been discovered on Skye in its gametophyte form.
-Dickie's Bladder-fern, which was discovered growing on base-rich rocks in a sea cave on the coast of Kincardineshire in 1838.
+The Killarney fern, considered to be one of Europe's most threatened plants and once found on Arran, was thought to be extinct in Scotland due to the activities of 19th century collectors, but the species has since been discovered on Skye in its gametophyte form.
+Another example is Dickie's bladder-fern, which was discovered growing on base-rich rocks in a sea cave on the coast of Kincardineshire in 1838.
 By 1860 the original colony seemed to have been extirpated, although the species has recovered and today there is a population of more than 100 plants there, where it grows in a roof fissure.